dsbowen/Hemlock/docs_md/tutorial/run_local.md

 By the end of this part of the tutorial, you'll be able to initialize a hemlock application and run it locally.

+Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.0/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.0/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

+??? note "What does it mean to 'run locally'?"
-**Note.** Running an app 'locally' means that you can play with it on your own computer, but it won't be available on the internet.
+    Running an app 'locally' means that you can play with it on your own computer, but it won't be available on the internet.
 We'll cover deployment later.

-Click here to see what your <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.0/blackboard.ipynb" target="_blank">`blackboard.ipynb`</a> and <a href="https://github.com/dsbowen/hemlock-tutorial/blob/v0.0/survey.py" target="_blank">`survey.py`</a> files should look like at the end of this part of the tutorial.

-## Why run locally?
+??? note "Why run locally?"
     In the previous part of the tutorial, we created and previewed a page in a jupyter notebook.
 Hemlock + jupyter notebook is great for trying out ideas and iterating quickly, like working on a blackboard.
 However, it won't create a fully responsive application.
 The application itself derives from `survey.py`.
 To preview our survey as a fully responsive web application, we need to run our app locally.

 ## Open a second terminal window